chrisreddy1/NIST-Assessment/README.md

   - There is no privileged access management solution in place
   - Admin account password is shared with a few senior members of the IT team
   - Access to resources is granted upon request
-  - The organisation does not use two-factor authentication for login
+  - The organization does not use two-factor authentication for login
   - Complex login passwords are used
   - Employees use a VPN solution to login remotely when required

 - Network security:
-  - The organisation has Palo Alto Next Gen firewalls.
+  - The organization has Palo Alto Next Gen firewalls.
   - The firewalls have been configured by the network
   - The firewalls get audited every year by the network team
   - The firewalls get regular updates